FAQ

 3. Why is Arctic sea ice decline so important?

-4. Are temperatures rising in the Arctic?
+4. Are temperatures already rising in the Arctic?

 The image below shows observed temperature anomalies - global in blue and for higher latitudes in red, with trend added.